 In 2003, I took the leap from fast paced city living (in Miami) to a more wholesome rural lifestyle.
 I quit my job, sold my house, packed up my dogs and my pampered stabled horses and moved to Loxahatchee, Florida.
 Little did I know what would come next.
-Within a year, a macaw, an african grey, 2 more dogs, a pot belly pig, and 2 goats came to live here.
+Within a year, a macaw, an african grey, 2 more dogs, a pot belly pig, and 2 goats (samson and delilah) came to live here.
 And that is how my addiction to goats started.
-We are now up to 35 animals. chickens, ducks, turkeys, turtles, and cat round out the menagerie.

 Goodness Gracious !
 Acres is the name I just fell in love with.
 We needed to "name" the farm in some way.
 And Goodness Gracious just seemed like the perfect fit.
 For me and my personality.
 When registering your goats with American Dairy Goat Association, you need a "herd" name.
 And what better way to start their names off with?

 Although we are in the suburbs of West Palm Beach, and only on an acre and a half, we are a working farm.
-We make goats milk soap, breed and sell goats, as well as chickens and eggs, hopefully soon cheeses and raw milk.
-Though raw milk sales are for pet food consumption only at this time.
-(The state of Florida does prohibit the sale for human consumption).
-And soon will combine my love of design with some items for sale with goats as the theme.
+We make goats milk soap, breed and sell goats, as well as chickens and eggs, fresh raw cheeses, raw milk, kefir, and hand drawn artwork is now available.
+Raw milk sales are for pet food consumption only.

 Originally, chosen for their looks.
 How could you not love those ears and that roman nose?
-But, as I gain experience realize what a good choice they are.
 Nubians are a hardy bunch.
 And perfect for Florida's hot weather.
 They are not seasonal breeders which is a good or bad thing depending...
 They are known for their HIGH butterfat content and high protein yields in their milk.
 Plus, they can average 6-10 lbs of milk per day.
 Perfect for making cheeses and soaps.
 They are a docile breed, though can be noisy.
 And the more I work with them The better it gets.

-My goal is to produce structurally correct goats, with strong udders for solid milking year round.
-Hoping to add some tallness and a longer body for easier birthing.
-I am attracted to that kind of look.
-And so hope to breed along these lines.
-I want to bring them back to what some breeders call "the old style Nubians".
-Big nose.
-Long ears.
-Tall in stature.
+My goal has been to produce structurally correct, long ears and a true roman nose, straight toplines, width in rump and escutcheon, with strong tight udders for solid milking year round and deep barreled.
+And to add some tallness and a longer body for easier birthing.
+I want to bring them back to what some breeders call "the old style Nubians" but with the grace the newer lines have.
 Overall, elegant by design.

-If you are interested in a future breeding, please give me a call.
+If you are interested in a future breeding, in goats in general, milk products, soaps, or art / design services, please shoot me an email.

 Welcome!